hiveot/hub.capnp/README.md

 Install mosquitto:
 > On Ubuntu: sudo apt install mosquitto

+Note: Do not autostart mosquitto.

 The mosquitto-pb plugin launches Mosquitto and generates the neccesary configuration files.
 No manual setup is needed.
-It is not recommended to use an existing mosquitto server running on the same machine, but it is allowed if different ports are used.
+While it is possible to use an external mosquitto  MQTT broker, management of authorization requires access to the configuration files.

+Use of a different MQTT broker such as HiveMQ, AWS, or other requires a protocol binding to manage client authorization.
+See the Hub core auth module for more detail.

 ### Manual Install To System (tenative)